yoondoong/gulp-workshop/README.md

 Now in your terminal, run:
 :computer: `gulp coffeescript`

 Go have a look at the `/public` directory and open the shiny, new `.js` file.
-It's smushed into one line to make the filesize smaller.
+It's smushed into one line to make the file size smaller.

 ---